spacelift-io/spacelift-migration-kit/README.md

 ```

 <!-- markdownlint-disable-next-line MD029 -->
 6. Add the original `spacelift-migration-kit` repository as `upstream` to fetch updates.
+The example below uses GitHub but you can use any git VCS provider information.

 ```shell
 git remote add upstream git@github.com:spacelift-io/spacelift-migration-kit.git